folio-org/stripes/doc/new-development-setup.md

 This is due to a combination of two things: one is that [yarn-linked packages are not used if there is no already-released version](https://github.com/yarnpkg/yarn/issues/5298), a long-standing bug.
 The other is that, for reasons that are not clear, the Inventory UI module has yet to be released.

-Clearly yarn should not care whether or not it's posible to find a release of a linked module.
+Clearly yarn should not care whether or not it's possible to find a release of a linked module.
 But since it does, the simple work-around is to point to the `folioci` NPM repository instead of the regular `folio` repository.
 This contains releases of all the UI modules in the `folio-org` GitHub area, and allows yarn to ignore those releases and use the linked module.
 Before trying to `yarn install`, use:

 ```
 $ yarn config set @folio:registry https://repository.folio.org/repository/npm-folioci/